What Sort Are You?

 Brain function research has identified that the four thinking quadrants of the brain or cerebral cortex map to how we process information.
 Our dominant quadrant will dictate our natural behavior responses.
 Of course, we draw from all parts of the brain (or at least we hope), yet typically attributes of one side of the brain or one quadrant will stand out.
 Yes all of this is an oversimplification and there is some controversy regarding brain function; however, from what I have noticed, applying some of these strategies can make life easier.

 Regardless of your brain type these general tips will help you get on track and stay the course.

 - First reduce the clutter in your head by making action lists.
-You will have less to remember, while reducing stress and overwhelm if you get the information out of your head and recorded somewhere that makes sense for your brain type (see ideas below for list making).
-And best of all, for those who are more kinesthetically inclined, you will likely get a kick out of crossing off finished tasks.
+If you get the information out of your head and recorded somewhere that makes sense for your brain type, you will have less to remember.
+Fewer jumbled, pressing thoughts reduces stress and overwhelm (see ideas below for list making).
+And best of all, for those who are more kinesthetically inclined, enjoy the satisfaction when you cross finished tasks off the list.

 - Use visual or audible timers or alerts (depending upon your preferences) to keep you on schedule or to stick with the task until the time is up.
 Set the timer for short spurts for relatively frequent breaks, then rehydrate, exercise, get a protein snack, take some deep breaths, meditate or go for a stroll.
 Avoid unnecessary distractions such as checking emails or getting sucked into social media.